junzis/pyModeS/docs/interesting_messages.md

 ### Why it's hard

-Three checks were tried and rejected:
+Three checks were tried experimentally and rejected.
+These thresholds are not active validation rules.
+The current decoder uses magnetic heading for the dedicated BDS 6,0 plausibility check; IAS and Mach contribute to ambiguity scoring, but do not trigger hard rejection.

 1. **Mach smoothness against per-ICAO state.** Real Mach changes by up to 0.13 over ~30 s during cruise-to-IAS-transition descent; a